 Screenshot: Burndown Chart (click to enlarge) Click Non Working Days (in version 6.1.1 or later) to highlight days when your team won't be working.

 Click Non Working Days (in version 6.1.1 or later) to highlight days when your team won't be working.

 This graph looks fairly cool and might impress someone on a first glance, but you do need to be able to explain it or what's the point?

-The green line is the amount of work remaining.
-Here it is stated in terms of estimated hours, this is a very confusing unit to use, as most people would expect 1 hour to map to 1 hour of development time, right?
+The grey line is the amount of work remaining.
+Note that it can be quite confusing if you are using hours as your Estimation Statistic, as most people would expect 1 hour to map to 1 hour of development time, right?
 Wrong, its an estimate of an hours work, so this could be 20 minutes or 20 days in development time.
 Best to think of these units in terms of velocity points and use the velocity calculation to estimate the time they take.
 Across the bottom is calendar time.
-If you read the green line therefore, you should be able to see the progress of the project, when all the remaining tasks are completed the green line will hit the x-axis.
+If you read the grey line therefore, you should be able to see the progress of the project, when all the remaining tasks are completed the grey line will hit the x-axis.

-The orange line is the velocity required to meet the end date objective.
-This will show you on a daily basis if the project is slipping or not.
-You can consider changing your resource if you need to alter this but don't forget that adding more people to a project wont give a proportion increase the the velocity points, thats a bug in people not GreenHopper, so no bugs filed for that please.
+The velocity chart will show you on a daily basis if the project is slipping or not.
+You can consider changing your resource if you need to alter this but don't forget that adding more people to a project won't give a proportional increase in the velocity points, that's a bug in people not GreenHopper, so no bugs filed for that please.